Back to blog

 ➡️ Language certificates for Germany

-Living costs and housing timeline
+Living costs and accommodation

-Average living costs:
+Average living costs are:

 900 to 1,200 euros per month